-We have outdoor P.E. on a Tuesday and indoor P.E. on a Wednesday.
+We have indoor PE on a Monday and outdoor games on a Wednesday.
 We like children to bring in their full kits at the beginning of the week in case there are any changes to the timetable.

 A typical day in the week looks like: